GoogleChromeLabs/bubblewrap/packages/cli/README.md

 external dependencies.
 This is the recommended setup, but it's possible to [manually setup the environment](#manually-setting-up-the-environment).

+## Container

+As an alternative to running the cli on your machine with Node.js directly you can use this container image which got the cli and all dependencies pre-installed.
+To use the cli run `docker run --rm -ti ghcr.io/GoogleChromeLabs/bubblewrap:latest [cmd]` as you would normally use `bubblewrap [cmd]`.

 ## Quickstart Guide

 ### Installing Bubblewrap